 The Formats department also commissions the non-scripted output for E4, which is our young skewing entertainment channel.

 E4 won Digital Channel of the Year in 2015 & 2016, and 2017 was the second most successful year for share in the channel’s history.

 As a result, spend in 2019 is set to increase, and therefore we are looking for brilliant new non-scripted ideas.
 There are real opportunities here and we would welcome more great ideas from suppliers.

 Comedy and humour is at the heart of E4 and we are unashamedly looking to entertain young audiences.
 We are looking for funny, entertaining and aspirational series.
 We aren’t looking to humiliate people – but we do want to have brilliant humour, jeopardy and emotion at the heart of our content.

-On E4, BAFTA winning Made in Chelsea continues to deliver compelling structured reality to a loyal young audience.
-We attracted big audiences in 2016 with constructed precincts.
-Tattoo Fixers and Tattoo Fixers on Holiday have been a stand-out hits and will return in 2017.
-Celebs Go Dating, our dating agency for celebrities, played as a three week strip in 2016, with audiences more than 100% up on slot.
-Again, this will be back in 2017.
+We have attracted big audiences recently with constructed precincts.
+Tattoo Fixers and Tattoo Fixers on Holiday have been stand-out hits and continue to sit in the heart of the schedule.
+Celebs Go Dating, our dating agency for celebrities has been a massive show for us played as a strip, up more than 200% on slot.
+It will return later this year.

 Music on 4 - post peak music.
 This is where we explore music subcultures, opting to go for either super contemporary credible genres like the award winning show Four to the Floor, which reports on brand new UK artists, or we like to look back with a sprinkling of nostalgia - The Great Songwriters or Abbey Road Classics cast an eye on the best writers and performers from the history of popular music.
 Shows in the Music on 4 slot usually come with partnership models to help scale the brand both financially and in a marketing sense.
 How do we reach out beyond linear to root C4 even closer to music?